-If you’re new to the Hampstead SRA hoax, or if you remember reading about it when it was in the news in early 2015 but now cannot recall the details, this page is a good place to start.
+If you’re new to the Hampstead Satanic Ritual Abuse (SRA) hoax, or if you remember reading about it when it was in the news in early 2015 but now cannot recall the details, this is a good place to start.

-The Hampstead hoax, nicknamed “Hoaxtead”, can seem very complicated, and as time has gone on, more people have become involved in attempting to promote it.
+The Hampstead hoax, nicknamed “Hoaxtead”, can seem very complicated, and as time has gone on, more conspiracy believers have become involved in attempting to promote it.
 On this page, we’ll try to boil it down for you.
 For more detail on each element of the hoax, you can click on the highlighted text.

 If you’d like to delve even further, please check out our FAQ section, conveniently located to the left on the menu bar at the top of the page.
-And please don’t hesitate to ask questions!
-We’re happy to help.
+This blog is no longer in active publication, but you can use the search box in the right-hand column to find any material you’re interested in.

 Start with the High Court judgment

 The best place to start looking into the hoax is the High Court judgment which was brought down by Mrs Justice Anna Pauffley on 19 March 2015.

 Ella Gareeva Draper, a Russian woman living in Hampstead, London at the time of the hoax, is the mother of three children.
-She has a son, now a young adult, from her marriage to Mr Draper; and two children, a girl and a boy, from a live-in relationship (the father cannot be named here due to a court order).
+She has a son, now an adult, from her marriage to Mr Draper; and two children, a girl and a boy, from a live-in relationship (the father cannot be named here due to a court order).

 At first, the children alleged that: